What Is Pseudomonas Aeruginosa?

 Pseudomonas aeruginosa is a bacteria that's commonly found in the environment, for example in soil and water.
 It can be spread to people in health care settings through contaminated surfaces, hands, and equipment.
 It can cause serious infections in certain people.
 Some healthy people even have strains of it growing on their skin in moist parts of their body, like their armpits or genital area.
 This can be called a pseudomonas infection.

-You can get pseudomonas many different ways.
+You can get pseudomonas infections in many ways.
 It can grow on fruits and vegetables, so you could get sick from eating contaminated food.
 It also thrives in moist areas like pools, hot tubs, bathrooms, kitchens, and sinks.

 Your risk of pseudomonas infection also goes up if you:

-It depends on where the infection is.
-Pseudomonas can infect any part of your body, such as your blood, lungs, stomach, urinary tract, or tendons.
+Symptoms depend on where the Pseudomonas aeruginosa is.
+Pseudomonas infections can infect any part of your body, such as your blood, lungs, stomach, urinary tract, or tendons.
 Pressure sores, wounds, and burns can also become infected.

 Places where infection occurs -- and their signs -- may include: